 \paragraph{Details} \quad We use the same $20$ environments as \cref{sec:app_continuous_control}.
 Similar to the continuous control case, we also include a uninform exploration phase for all discrete control algorithms.
-For AC-LR and AC-ST, the action is randomly sampled from a uniform categorical distribution.
-For DPAC, the logits of the distribution parameters (in this case, the probability vector) are sampled from $\cN(0, 1)^N$, where $N$ is the number of possible discrete outcomes.
+For LR-AC and ST-AC, the action is randomly sampled from a uniform categorical distribution.
+For DA-AC, the logits of the distribution parameters (in this case, the probability vector) are sampled from $\cN(0, 1)^N$, where $N$ is the number of possible discrete outcomes.
 All algorithms use the default hyperparameters of TD3 (see \cref{tab:control_hyperparams}).
 See \cref{fig:results_discrete_individuals} for learning curves in each individual environment.

-\paragraph{Comparison to continuous control} \quad We plot the relative final performance of DPAC with continuous actions versus with discrete actions in \cref{fig:results_continuous_vs_discrete}.
-We can see that the performance of DPAC with discrete actions can often compete with DPAC with continuous actions.
+\paragraph{Comparison to continuous control} \quad We plot the relative final performance of DA-AC with continuous actions versus with discrete actions in \cref{fig:results_continuous_vs_discrete}.
+We can see that the performance of DA-AC with discrete actions can often compete with DA-AC with continuous actions.